-A symmetric Balassa (SGB) index is assessed as: SGB=
+A symmetric Balassa (SGB) index is assessed as: SGB= $\frac{GB-1}{GB+1}$ countries along with consolidating the existing markets.

-The symmetric Balassa Geographic specialisationinde4x for Bangladesh reveals that Bangladesh has comparative advantage in export to North America and Western Europe (Table-6.4).
-Bangladesh need to explore potential areas of its comparative advantage in other industrialized and developing countries along with consolidating the existing markets.
 Since garments constitute 78% of our exports, we shall see the Geographic revealed comparative advantage in knit and non-knit garments exports of Bangladesh.
-The results show that in knit garments, Bangladesh has been enjoying high revealed comparative advantage in these products with the main players (Table-6.5).
+The results show that in knit garments, Bangladesh has been enjoying high revealed comparative advantage in these products with the main players (Table-9.5).
 In knit garments there has been more acute competition from China, Turkey, Cambodia, Vietnam, Pakistan, Srilanka and Tunisia.
-Here biggest market player is China with 33% market share of global knit exports and Bangladesh is having only 4.85% market share.
+Here biggest market player is China with 33% market share of global knit exports, and Bangladesh is having only 4.85% market share.
 There is enough scope for Bangladesh to try to take some of the China's share in course of upward development of China with some structural change in its export basket.
-For China, knitwear constitutes only 4.5% of its total exports whereas it constitutes 45% of its total exports in case of Bangladesh.
-Next important competitors are Turkey, Vietnam, India and Cambodia.
-Bangladesh has to compete with them not only with low wage competitive edge but also higher productivity and fetching higher values of exports in diversified items in the category with reduced vulnerability.
-In non-knit garments, most of the big players are facing revealed comparative disadvantage (Table-6.6), Bangladesh has enjoying relative advantage.
-China's position though awkward is having 34% market share.
-Here lies the big potential for Bangladesh to look into in future.
-Main competitors here are Vietnam and Turkey though have lower revealed comparative advantage relative to Bangladesh.
+For China, knitwear constitutes only 4.5% of its total exports whereas for Bangladesh it constitutes 45% of total exports.
+Next to China, important competitors are Turkey, Vietnam, India and Cambodia.
+Bangladesh has to compete with them not only with low wage competitive edge but also higher productivity and fetching higher values of exports in diversified items in the category.
+In non-knit garments, most of the big players are facing revealed comparative disadvantage (Table-9.6), while Bangladesh has been enjoying relative advantage.
+China's position in recent years though awkward is having 34% market share of non-knit garments.
+Here lies the big potential for Bangladesh to look into.
+Main competitors here are Vietnam and Turkey.
 Other competitors with high revealed comparative advantages are Srilanka, Cambodia, Tunisia, Egypt, Morocco, Pakistan, Bulgaria, Rumania and Indonesia.